Recillah-Khamala/Capstone1-project/README.md

 # Project Name

-> In this first capstone project, I have built an online website for a leadership conference..
+> In this project, I have built an online website for a leadership conference.

 ## Built With